zjnolen/PopGLen/README.md

   for the entire dataset, and subsets at certain coverage ranges, then merged)
 - Exclusion of sites based on data missingness across dataset and/or per population
+- Filter using any number of additional user-defined BED files

 ### GL based population genomic analyses